 Steve Spangler Science Kits

-- These are fantastic STEM boxes loaded with everything you need to pull off some great experiments.
+- The Steve Spangler Club Kits are fantastic STEM boxes loaded with everything you need to pull off some great experiments.
 Each box comes with a parent guide, a kid guide and lots of cool stuff.

 - These kits require help from an adult.
 The experiments are more detailed and need a little explaining (this is where the “sciencey” husband comes in).